Oisin-M/Unity-Multiplayer-Menu/README.md

 <img src="MarkdownImages/MENU2.PNG">

-Once a player has joined or created a room, they are given this screen (with an animation).
+Once a player has joined or created a room, they are given an animation culminating with this screen.
 Note the room title "test" showing.
 I have used PUN to execute the connections to the room.

 <img src="MarkdownImages/MENU3.PNG">

 A player selects a name and then waits for the host to start.
+The local player's name is shown in bold, and the host is tagged with a "Host" text element.
 This screen naturally also has error pop-ups, for instances such as choosing a name that has already been picked and for trying to start when one is not the host.
 An example of a mid-animation pop-up is shown below.

 <img src="MarkdownImages/MENU4.PNG">